Building tropical climate, hurricane resistant coastal and island homes since 1968.

 Topsider's in-house design group and consulting engineers regularly deal with these officials and agencies, and work closely with them in developing the various plans and specifications that they require for each building site.
 Typically, their oversight relates to issues such as house size, elevation above flood levels, height limit restrictions, building envelope and sighting guidelines, utilities, location of protected and protective vegetation, wildlife habitat, the structural integrity of the home and so on.

 House height elevations above ground level, for example, vary dramatically within relatively narrow geographic distances at the beach and on many barrier island locations, depending upon the natural elevation of each building site and its relative risk and vulnerability to flooding, tidal and storm surge, wave-wash, winds and other factors.
 Structural requirements for wind resistance also vary significantly, based upon the distance from the ocean.
-In most coastal areas, wind resistant requirements defined as velocity in miles per hour, are pre-established in zones, referred to as Velocity Zones.
-These constantly change.
-In Florida, for example, they presently range from 100 mph to 150 mph.
+In most coastal areas, wind resistant requirements are defined as velocity [in miles per hour] and are pre-established in zones, referred to as Wind Velocity Zones.
+These continously changed with each new code revision.
+In Florida, for example, they presently range from 115 mph to 185 mph.

 These and other considerations will dictate to some degree the general practicality and cost-effectiveness of the Topsider design style and foundation type that may be appropriate, e.g., pedestal or stilt (structural pilings) foundations for more weather-vulnerable sites, and raised slab or crawl-space foundations for less vulnerable and lower elevation requirement sites.
 All of these requirements stay in flux, and just because a home could be built slab-on-grade five years ago in a specific area is no guarantee that it can today.

 Specifications make the difference for low maintenance tropical and salt air climate coastal home building.